 Copado Continuous Integration is an extension of the existing Copado feature set.
 This feature is designed to help customers better manage the integration with Git repositories, apex code and other metadata that is deployed to the various Salesforce orgs.

 Continuous Integration Entities

-A Continuous Integration represents a link between a Git repository branch and a target Salesforce org to which information from the Git repository should be deployed.
+A Continuous Integration represents a link between a Git repository branch and a destination Salesforce org to which information from the Git repository should be deployed.

 Continuous Integration Permissions

 A build task is created for each execution as a result of a CI record.
-The build task is also linked to Deployment.
-A build task record is also created when the CI is run and no changes were detected by Git.
+The build task is also linked to the deployment.
+A build task record is also created when the CI is run and no changes are detected by Git.

 Git repositories within Copado store the necessary information to connect to a Git repository.
 This entity allows you to create a connection to a Git repository via HTTPs or SSH keys authentication.

 Let’s say you have a training org that is being used by your new sales team members.
 This org is not part of the deployment flow, however, you may want to keep the org updated with the latest changes.
 Copado Continuous Integration will be notified when the UAT or master branches have new changes, and these will be automatically deployed to the training org.